andikasagala/Coding-Note-Pocket/README.md

 - Private code ( section for you to save whatever important codes/notes which you need to retrive it later)<br>
 <br><br><br><br>

+Tips:
+- It is so important for you to save the important codes/notes inside the private section.
+So later if you are in low health condition ( brain damage, brain degeration, etc ) your coding productivity stable.
+It is like your private book in school.
+<br><br><br><br>
 <h3>Languages:</h3>
 - C<br>
 - C#<br>